Evolutionary Variational Inequalities on the Hellinger-Kantorovich and Spherical Hellinger-Kantorovich spaces: Density bounds for the MM scheme

 To see that the upper estimate in (D3) holds we set $\mu_a:=\min\{E'(a),0\}$ with $0\geq \mu_a >-1/(2\tau)$ and assume that (D3) does not hold, i.e. (i) $c_1>a$ and (ii) $c_1> c_0/(1{+}2\tau \mu_a)^{-2}$.
 Then, by (i) and monotonicity of $E'$ we have $0\leq (1{+}2\tau \mu_a)^2 \leq (1{+}2\tau E'(c_1))^2$.
 Exploiting the Euler-Lagrange equation in \eqref{eq:Scalar.EuLag} we continue

 which is the desired contradiction.
 The lower estimate in (D4) follows similarly.

-We have considered the simple scalar case because it turns out that similar estimates hold for the densities in a true minimization step for $(\calM(\YX),\HK,\E)$, see \eqref{eq:DensUppBd.HK} in Proposition \ref{pr:discr.max.princ.HK.upp} for the upper estimate (D3) and \eqref{eq:LowBound.rho1} in Proposition \ref{pr:DiscrMaxPrincLowBdd} for a simplified version of the lower estimate (D4) using $\max\{E'(c_\text{low}),0\}=0$ following from Assumption \ref{assumHK}. \EEE
+We have considered the simple ODE case because it turns out that similar estimates hold for the densities in a true minimization step for $(\calM(\YX),\E,\HK)$, see \eqref{eq:DensUppBd.HK} in Proposition \ref{pr:discr.max.princ.HK.upp} for the upper estimate (D3) and Proposition \ref{pr:discr.max.princ.HK.low} for the lower estimate (D4).

 The ``spherical'' case for $(\calM(X),\E,\SHK)$ is in fact much better, because no sign conditions for $E'(c)$ are needed.
 To see this we again consider the pure Spherical Hellinger space $(\calP(X),\E,\SHe)$ with $\SHe(\nu_0,\nu_1) = 2 \arcsin\big(\He(\nu_0,\nu_1)/2\big)$ and $\He(\mu_0,\mu_1)^2 = \int_X \big[\big(\frac{\rmd \mu_0}{\rmd\mu}\big)^{1/2} - \big(\frac{\rmd \mu_0}{\rmd\mu}\big)^{1/2}\big]^2 \d \mu$ for any $\mu$ with $\mu_0{+}\mu_1\ll \mu$.
 The corresponding gradient flow for for absolutely continuous measures $\nu(t)=c(,\cdot)\rmd x$ leads to